OfficeDev/teams-toolkit-samples/copilot-connector-bot/README.md

    ![Connection ready](images/connection-ready.png)

-1. In Teams, type `query <query string>` in bot conversation to query data from Graph connector.
+1. In Teams, type `query <query string>` in bot conversation to query data from Copilot Connector.

    ![Query](images/query.png)

-1. In 'Graph Connector' section of Teams Admin Center, you could toggle the 'Connection status' to turn off Graph connector, then the connection will be deleted.
+1. In 'Copilot Connector' section of Teams Admin Center, you could toggle the 'Connection status' to turn off Copilot Connector, then the connection will be deleted.

 ## Version History